H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 - Deploying multi‑agent and memory‑structured AI systems (e.g., Ms. Jarvis‑type architectures) to simulate policy changes, infrastructure shifts, or new institutional forms.
 - Using live systems (e.g., commons platforms, mutual‑credit apps, DAOs) as laboratories where feedback loops between people, algorithms, and infrastructures can be observed, measured, and tuned.
 - Applying systems‑theory tools (causal loop diagrams, control‑theoretic analysis, resilience and tipping‑point analysis) to coupled ecological, economic, social, and spiritual subsystems.
+- Monitoring for drift toward harmful archetypes (for example, surveillance and behavioral nudging, hyper‑optimization for a few actors, or opaque concentration of governance power) and defining in advance how such drift will be detected.

 **Interpretation**

 AI and systems outputs are treated as hypotheses and instruments, not as final arbiters.
 Their validity is tested against field‑anchored inquiry, participatory feedback, and ethical/spiritual reflection.
-A model that “performs well” but contradicts lived experience or deep commitments is considered untrustworthy.
+A model that “performs well” but contradicts lived experience, deep commitments, or agreed boundaries is considered untrustworthy.
+Experimentation is designed with clear exit ramps and kill‑switches so that tools can be paused, rolled back, or retired when harms or unacceptable drifts appear.

 ---